- October 30, 2020

 - Posted by: Scott Setterlund

-- Category: associations, Business plans, communities, Community, Development, Economics, Finance & accounting, HOA, homeowner association
+- Category: Article, associations, Business plans, communities, Community, Development, Economics, Finance & accounting, HOA, homeowner association

 Most homeowner associations lack adequate resources to operate like a business and a volunteer Board member ends up wasting an enormous amount of time on concerns that divert their attention away from key concerns.
 All too often, associations are run like a family community co-op, foregoing business acumen, in order to gather over a pot-luck.
 While casual gatherings are great for fostering relationships, the failure to operate like a business can damage the association and result in creative reporting, lackluster enforcement or homeowner disengagement.